cgallimore25/GSU-CAS-LaTeX-dissertation/README.md

 ```

-### Step 4:
+### Step 5:

-Now that you have your TeX distribution and Perl available to the path, as well as all the packages we'll need, make sure you have VS Code installed.

-***NOTE:***
-- If you are GSU student/faculty/staff, the Software Center for GSU networked machines supplies VS Code — while VS code is ultimately open-source, sometimes it's best to go through the Software Center when available.

-After installing Strawberry Perl, your preferred LaTeX distribution, VS Code, and Git (Optional), and all are on your user `PATH`, proceed with installing the LaTeX Workshop extension in VS Code:
+Now that you have Strawberry Perl, your preferred LaTeX distribution, VS Code, and Git (Optional), and all are on your user `PATH`, proceed with installing the LaTeX Workshop extension in VS Code:
-1. Open VS Code by right-clicking in a blank space of your template subdirectory in file explorer/finder and click "Open with Code".
+1. Open VS Code by right-clicking in a blank space of your template subdirectory in File explorer/Finder and click "Open with Code".
 2. In VS Code, click Extensions in the far left-side pane, search for `LaTeX Workshop`, then install it.

-Once the extension is installed, you should be able to compile (play button in the top right corner) while on the open file `main.tex`.
+Once the extension is installed, open the file `main.tex` and you should be able to compile (play button in the top right corner)

 Happy TeX'ing!